-The Russia Investigations: Trump Reportedly Wanted To Fire Mueller, D.C.
+The Russia Investigations: Trump Reportedly Wanted To Fire Mueller; D.C.
 Dumbstruck

 All the procedural and legal levers that Trump could have pulled before to get rid of Mueller are still available to him.
 He could still choose one.
 It's too soon to appreciate whether the Times bombshell will prove to have been the loss of a play that the White House now won't want to run again.

-Or whether this is a chance for the president to monitor the reaction in the country, or lack thereof, in case he decides down the line to get rid of Mueller.
+Or it could have been a chance for the president to monitor the reaction in the country, or lack thereof, in case he decides down the line to get rid of Mueller.

 The story behind the story